XinyuKang/MLE-Related/README.md

 When the input is RGB(or more than 3 channels) the sliding window will be a sliding cube.
 The shape of the next layer is determined by Kernel size, number of kernels, stride, padding, and dialation.

+## Why do we use convolutions for images rather than just FC layers?
+Firstly, convolutions preserve, encode, and actually use the spatial information from the image.
+If we used only FC layers (A fully connected layer multiplies the input by a weight matrix and then adds a bias vector) we would have no relative spatial information.
+Secondly, Convolutional Neural Networks (CNNs) have a partially built-in [translation in-variance](the system produces exactly the same response, regardless of how its input is shifte), since each convolution kernel acts as it's own filter/feature detector.

+## Why do we have max-pooling in classification CNNs?
+For a role in Computer Vision.
+Max-pooling in a CNN allows you to reduce computation since your feature maps are smaller after the pooling.
+You don't lose too much semantic information since you're taking the maximum activation.
+There's also a theory that max-pooling contributes a bit to giving CNNs more translation in-variance.

+## Why do segmentation CNNs typically have an encoder-decoder style / structure?
+The encoder CNN can basically be thought of as a feature extraction network, while the decoder uses that information to predict the image segments by "decoding" the features and upscaling to the original image size.

+## What is the significance of Residual Networks?
+The main thing that residual connections did was allow for `direct feature access from previous layers`.
+This makes information propagation throughout the network much easier.
+One very interesting paper about this shows how using `local skip` connections gives the network a type of ensemble multi-path structure, giving features multiple paths to propagate throughout the network.

+## Why would you use many small convolutional kernels such as 3x3 rather than a few large ones?
+There are 2 reasons: First, you can use several smaller kernels rather than few large ones to get the same receptive field and capture more spatial context, but with the smaller kernels you are `using less parameters and computations`.
+Secondly, because with smaller kernels you will be using more filters, you'll be able to use `more activation functions` and thus have a more discriminative mapping function being learned by your CNN.

 ## Talk me through how you would create a 3D model of an object from imagery and depth sensor measurements taken at all angles around the object.
 There are two popular methods for 3D reconstruction:
 ### [Structure from Motion (SfM)](https://www.mathworks.com/help/vision/ug/structure-from-motion.html)